 We may use your Identity, Contact, Technical, Usage and Profile Data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which products, services and offers may be relevant for you.

-You will receive marketing communications from us if you have requested information from us or purchased products or services from us or if you provided us with your details when you entered a competition or registered for a promotion and, in each case, you have not opted out of receiving that marketing.
+For individual consumers, sole traders and partnerships, you will receive marketing communications from us if you have opted-in when requesting information from us, purchased products or services from us, or if you provided us with your details when you entered a competition or registered for a promotion and, in each case, you have not opted out of receiving that marketing.

-We will get your express opt-in consent before we share your personal data with any company outside the Company for marketing purposes.
+We will get your express opt-in consent before we share your personal data with any third party or company outside of Shred Station Limited for marketing purposes.

 CHANGE OF PURPOSE